Zimbabwe: Mphoko a Giant of Our Struggle - VP Chiwenga

 "Due to his diligence and acumen, he was appointed Vice President of the Republic of Zimbabwe in 2014, a position that he held until 2017".

-"Our late former Vice President was also a successful businessman and farmer, majoring in cattle ranching.
-May His Dear Soul Rest in Eternal Peace.
-Ngava zorore murugare.
+"Our former Vice President was also a successful businessman and farmer, majoring in cattle ranching.
+May his dear soul rest in eternal peace!
+Ngavazorore murugare.
 Lala ngokuthula," he said.